vrnagy/pace/docs/pinescript_migration.md

 ## ChatGPT

-> Note: This is a work in progress.
+This is a work in progress.
 GPT may not be able to translate all PineScript code to Pace and give wrong code.
 Use this with caution.

+> Note: GPT-4 has a maximum context size of 8192 tokens.
+If you exceed this limit, GPT may make mistakes and halucinate.
+>
+> Use [tokenizer counter](https://platform.openai.com/tokenizer), if you are not sure.

 You can use GPT-4 to directly translate PineScript code to Pace.